 Why “Full PaaS” Modernization Is Different

-Going the “Full PaaS” route allows your company to take advantage of the “best of the best” that the public cloud has to offer, including:
+Using this approach of PaaS in cloud computing allows your company to take advantage of the “best of the best” that the public cloud has to offer, including:

 - The responsibility for delivering platform quality shifts from IT staff to industry experts (uptime, security, etc.)